LuxciumProject/monorepo-one/README.md

     leaving ports 80 and 443 free on the local machine.
 (Untested)
 - [/docs](docs/README.md): Contains documentation, such as user manuals or technical guides.
 - [/frontend](frontend/README.md): Contains files related to the frontend or client-side.
-- [/private](private/README.md): Contains files not intended to be shared or distributed, such as sensitive data or private configuration files.
+- [/private](private/README.md): Contains files not intended to be shared or distributed, such as internal data or private configuration files which does not contain confidential information.
 - [/scripts](scripts/README.md): Contains scripts or automated tools used to build, test, or deploy the project.
 - [/examples](examples/README.md): Contains example files or code snippets that demonstrate how to use the project.
 - [/static](static/README.md): Contains static assets, such as images, fonts, or stylesheets.